whitehara/nextcloud-docker-http2/README.md

 # nextcloud-docker-http2
-HTTP/2, PHP-FPM, Redis cache and Samba client enabled Nextcloud docker image
+HTTP/2, PHP-FPM, Valkey cache and Samba client enabled Nextcloud docker image
 ## What's this?
-This docker image is Nextcloud image which is enabled HTTP/2, PHP-FPM, Redis cache and Samba client with small memory tweaks.
+This docker image is Nextcloud image which is enabled HTTP/2, PHP-FPM, Valkey cache and Samba client with small memory tweaks.

 This image is used to learn how it works.
 If you want to get the production ready one, I recommend to use https://github.com/nextcloud/all-in-one